-Autobiographical memory (AM) is a ubiquitous human experience that belongs to long-term declarative memory.
+Autobiographical memory is a ubiquitous human experience which belongs to long-term declarative memory.
 It plays interpersonal and intrapsychic functions.
-The main aim of this study is to present results of contemporary research on AM in recurrent depressive disorders.
-The available research literature suggests that AM dysfunctions are a precursor and risk factor for recurrent depressive disorders and that they also appear to be a consequence of depressive symptoms in a bidirectional and interacting manner.
-These data suggest that AM might be a viable therapeutic target for cognitive remediation strategies, given the impact of cognition on diverse clinical outcomes.
+The main aim of this study is to present results of contemporary research on autobiographical memory in recurrent depressive disorders (rDD).
+The available research literature suggests that autobiographical memory dysfunctions are a precursor and risk factor for rDD and that they also appear to be a consequence of depressive symptoms in a bidirectional and interacting manner.
+These data suggest that autobiographical memory might be a viable therapeutic target for cognitive remediation strategies, given the impact of cognition on diverse clinical outcomes.

-Key words: autobiographical memory, depression, diagnosis, etiology, symptoms.
+Key words: autobiographical memory, depression, diagnosis, etiology, symptoms